osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

 These event classes may be used to group events by priority, though neither the DNP3 adapter nor the DNP3 specification assign significance to the three event classes.

-According to the DNP3 specification, all DNP3 – L1 compliant outstations shall accept read requests for event class data.
+According to the DNP3 specification, all DNP3 â€“ L1 compliant outstations shall accept read requests for event class data.

 #### Event Scans
 The adapter may be configured to request event data via an *event scan*.
 During an *event scan*, the adapter will poll the outstation(s) for the event data from each of the configured event classes.
-The event classes and the polling interval may be configured in the [data source configuration](../configuration/OSIsoft%20Adapter%20for%20DNP3%20data%source%20configuration.html#OutstationBehavior-Parameters).
+The event classes and the polling interval may be configured in the [data source configuration](xref:OSIsoftAdapterForDNP3DataSourceConfiguration#OutstationBehavior-Parameters).

 *Event scans* offer several advantages over polling for static data.
 When polling for static data, it is possible to miss value changes for points on the outstation;